Your new, expensive filter is up and running. You just performed a water change a couple of days ago.

 Now that being said, no filter is the one-stop solution for cloudy and dirty tanks.
 You need to clean the filter around two times every month.

-Otherwise, the buildup of waste and other decayed materials on the filter will promote algae growth, foul odor, and cloudy tank!
+Otherwise, the buildup of waste and other decayed materials on the filter will promote algae growth, foul odor, and a cloudy tank!

 Even worse, when overrun, the filter will push out the waste it is supposed to contain and pollute your tank.